 The Government of Bermuda, Ministry of Public Works, has initiated Public Information and Consultation a study to formulate a strategy for sustainable water and wastewater The government wishes to ensure that anyone with an interest in this servicing in St. George's Parish.
-The objectives of the project involve an information review of the current water supply and sewage systems tunities to provide the public with information will be made available in St. George's Parish, to establish appropriate policies in order to:
+The objectives of the project involve in St. George's Parish, to establish appropriate policies in order to:

-- · Offer options for management of service delivery; - · Identify infrastructure investment required to deliver a sustainable - service for the Plan Period (25 years); and Complete a financial analysis of the current and proposed service delivery systems.
+- · Offer options for management of service delivery; - · Identify infrastructure investment required to deliver a sustainable service for the Plan Period (25 years); and - Complete a financial analysis of the current and proposed service delivery systems.